-- 93 it is possible to return much of the original material to the land and thereby improve the soil - 94 quality and displace the use of chemical fertilizer. - 95 Other advantages of anaerobic production biogas include revenue from possible reuse of - 96 digested solids as livestock bedding, reduction of work for firewood collection and cooking, - 97 high quality solids for soil amendment and reduced groundwater and surface water - 98 contamination potential [21,22]. - 99 Production of methane-rich biogas through anaerobic digestion of organic materials provides - a versatile carrier of renewable energy, as methane can be used in replacement for fossil fuels - in both heat and power generation and as a vehicle fuel, thus contributing to cutting down the - 102 emissions of greenhouse gases and slowing down climate change.
+- it is possible to return much of the original material to the land and thereby improve the soil - 94 quality and displace the use of chemical fertilizer. - 95 Other advantages of anaerobic production biogas include revenue from possible reuse of - 96 digested solids as livestock bedding, reduction of work for firewood collection and cooking, - high quality solids for soil amendment and reduced groundwater and surface watercontamination potential [21,22]. - 99 Production of methane-rich biogas through anaerobic digestion of organic materials provides - a versatile carrier of renewable energy, as methane can be used in replacement for fossil fuels - in both heat and power generation and as a vehicle fuel, thus contributing to cutting down the - 102 emissions of greenhouse gases and slowing down climate change.
 Methane production - through anaerobic digestion has been evaluated as one of the most energy-efficient and - environmentally benign ways of producing vehicle biofuel [2].
-The European Union (EU) - had set a target of increasing the utilisation of biofuels in vehicles to 5.75% by year 2010 in - each member state [3], while in 2005 the market share of biofuels in Finland was 0.1% [23]. - Methane production from energy crops and crop residues could be an interesting option for - increasing the domestic biofuel production, as it has been estimated that within the - agricultural sector in the EU, 1500 million tons of biomass could be anaerobically digested - each year, half of this potential accounted for by energy crops [24]. - 111 Many researchers have studied the production of biogas from sources ranging from crops, - human and animal wastes, municipal waste water and sludge [20,24-26], to non-conventional - 113 crops [27-29]. - Plantains (Musa spp., AAB genome) are plants producing fruits that remain starchy at - maturity [30] and need processing before consumption.
-Plantain production in Africa is - estimated at more than 50% of worldwide production.
-West and Central Africa contribute 61 - and 21%, respectively.
-Nigeria is one of the largest plantain producing countries in the world - 118 [31].
-The dried leaves, sheath and petioles are used as tying materials, sponges and roofing - material.
-Plantain leaves are also used for wrapping, packaging, marketing and serving of - 120 food [32]. - Bogas has been produced from plantain fruit and the peels thereof [20,22,33]. - However, in this study, the biogas potentials of plantain leaves was examined on a laboratory - scale.
+The European Union (EU) - had set a target of increasing the utilisation of biofuels in vehicles to 5.75% by year 2010 in - each member state [3], while in 2005 the market share of biofuels in Finland was 0.10% [23].
+Methane production from energy crops and crop residues could be an interesting option for - Methane production from energy crops and crop residues could be an interesting option forincreasing the domestic biofuel production, as it has been estimated that within the - agricultural sector in the EU, 1500 million tons of biomass could be anaerobically digested - each year, half of this potential accounted for by energy crops [24]. - 110 each year, han of this potential accounted for by energy crops [24]. - 111 Many researchers have studied the production of biogas from sources ranging from crops, - human and animal wastes, municipal waste water and sludge [20,24-26], to non-conventional - 113 crops [27-29]. - 114 Plantains (Musa spp., AAB genome) are plants producing fruits that remain starchy at - 115 maturity [30] and need processing before consumption.
+Plantain production in Africa is - estimated at more than 50.00% of worldwide production.
+West and Central Africa contribute - 117 61.00% and 21.00%, respectively.
+Nigeria is one of the largest plantain producing countries - in the world [31].
+The dried leaves, sheath and petioles are used as tying materials, sponges - and roofing material.
+Plantain leaves are also used for wrapping, packaging, marketing andserving of food [32]. - 121 Biogas has been produced from plantain fruit and the peels thereof [20,22,33]. - However, in this study, the biogas potentials of plantain leaves was examined on a laboratoryscale. - 124

-2.0 Materials and Methods
+125 2.0 Materials and Methods